vCloud Availability for vCloud Director: Part 6: Install and Configure RabbitMQ Cluster

 RabbitMQ SSL Configuration

-1: Install Java on RMQ node
+1: Install Java on the RMQ node

 2: Create a public and a private key

-If you have multiple RMQ nodes that are load balanced via VIP then modify the above command as shown below
+If you have multiple RMQ nodes that are load-balanced via VIP, then modify the above command as shown below

 3: Import the RabbitMQ key pair to the PKCS12 trust store